Branko Istvancic

 Sound TONI JURKOVIC

-The Cormorant Scarecrow's basic intention is not to provide analysis of an economic problem, nor to offer solutions.
-This film simply wants to tell the story of a specific occupation, unusual not only because it is rare, but rounded out within it, I could almost say self-sufficient.
+Synopsis:The film deals with people who work at a fish farm in Donji Miholjac in Croatia and who are responsible for scaring away cormorants who eat fish stocks (which serves as food for humans).
+The problem is that cormorants are protected by law and because their habitats are located in neighboring Hungary, the daily lives of these people is Sisyphean absurd job.
+The film simply aims at telling the story about an occupation, unusual not only because it's rare, but also because it's self-sufficient.
 It is a real "life on a small scale", a micro universe nearing extinction.
-To these people, guarding the fish farm by frightening away the cormorants is not a mere job but an obsession of sorts, and it does not end when the working day comes to a close.
+To these people, guarding the fish farm by scaring away the cormorants is not a mere job but an obsession of sorts, and it doesn't end when the working day comes to end.
 The reason for this attitude perhaps becomes clearer if we translate the administrative, dry description of their job into more human language.
-In this way, it seems to me, it becomes possible to see that what we have in this case is a battle for existence in it's most elementary form.
-Naturally, the cormorants are not doing a job they have "hidden" intentions they are merely trying to survive.
+This case is a battle for existence in it's most elementary form.
+Naturally, the cormorants are not doing a job in what they have "hidden" intentions, but they are merely trying to survive.
 And what could be called their "guilt" is exclusively a human categorization.
-On the other hand, the occupation of the guards is a factor in existential security.
+On the other hand, the occupation of the guards is a factor of existential security, as long as the cormorants are there.
 Therein lies the key to the relationship between the cormorants and their "scarecrows".
-Perhaps only subconsciously, but the guards is a factor in existential security, as long as the cormorants are there.
 This film has tried to show the compelling interdependence created in this way.

 Festivals: